emccorson/onsenguide/GUIDE.md

 ### Rose and Valerie, screaming from the gallery

-Onsen UI provides a pretty **nifty** component for creating galleries and other swipeable affairs.
+Onsen UI provides a pretty **nifty** component for creating galleries and other swipeable affairs: the carousel component, `ons-carousel`.
 A carousel displays an item on the screen, and then can be made to move to show the next or previous item in the carousel.

 The two components we are going to need are `ons-carousel` and `ons-carousel-item`.
 In the same vein as `ons-list` and `ons-list-item`, `ons-carousel` defines the carousel and all its children are defined by `ons-carousel-item`.

-Create `gallery.html` and add this markup to it:
+Create `gallery.html` and add:

 ```html
 <ons-page id="gallery">